decentralized-identity/veramo-agent-deploy/readme.md

 }
 ```

-## Deploy to Heroku Pipelines
+## Deploy to Azure Pipelines

 Coming soon

-## Deploy to Heroku Pipelines using docker
+## Deploy to Azure Pipelines using docker

 Coming soon